A History of Chrissy Teigen and John Legend's Relationship

 Thanks to their abundant talents, hilarious online personas and adorable daughter, Chrissy Teigen and John Legend have risen to the top of the Hollywood power couple ranks over the past few years.

 In fact, it’s hard to imagine a world in which these two aren’t a main fixture on the celebrity scene.
-So with their second baby—a boy born, let’s take a look back at some of the most memorable moments of these lovebirds’ 11-year relationship.
+So with their second baby—a boy—born, let’s take a look back at some of the most memorable moments of these lovebirds’ 11-year relationship.

 Here’s everything you need to know about their famous romance.